breezeight/nicola_blog/_guides/aws.markdown

 Our guidelines are:

 * Create one user for each employee
 * Assign policy only to groups (this will make your life easier when we need to add the same policy to another user)
 * Do NOT assign policies to a user.
 Create a new group and assign the use to that group
 * Password Policy: 16 chars, users cannot change pwd, require numbers, special chars, uppercase char
 * Do NOT create access key if not needed.
 * Force MFA authentication at least on every production resource [How To](http://stackoverflow.com/questions/21917197/how-to-enforce-iam-users-to-use-multi-factor-authentication-to-use-the-console).
+[Here](https://blog.stitchdata.com/role-playing-with-aws-c9eaebcc6c98#.xtcbko558).
+[Principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege).
 * Rotate credentials every 90 days (TODO write how to enforce)

 These are ours main groups: